SOlaCoder005/coca-women-wellness/README.md

 - Responsiveness issues with CWW site’s initial design and structure (reflected in the wireframes).
 - Explanation of how the issues above contributed to the need to change CWW site’s functional structure and design.
 - Methods undertaken to create and test the current CWW site’s structure and responsiveness.
-- User Stories testing process
+- User Stories testing process.

 The subsections below summarise the most salient testing findings: